Ciriaco Sforza: Managerial career

 Sforza went on to become manager of Swiss team FC Luzern, and was sacked after two more or less successful years managing the team.
 On 9 June 2009, he was named as the new manager of Grasshopper Club Zürich. signing a contract between 30 June 2011.
 On 13 April 2012, Sforza left the club after poor results.

 In February 2014, he was appointed as new head coach of FC Wohlen, replacing David Sesa.

 On 1 April 2019, he became the manager of FC Wil.

 On 26 August 2020, Sforza became the head coach of Basel signing a two-year contract.
 He took his assistant Daniel Hasler from Wil with him.
 Massimo Colomba was goalkeeper coach and on 21 September the club announced that they had hired Patrick Rahmen as second assistant coach to complete Sforza's coaching team.
 Sforza's first match was on 17 September in the 2020–21 UEFA Europa League second qualifying round against Croatian team Osijek which ended with a 2–1 victory.
 On 6 April 2021 the club announced that, due to the lack of sporting success, FC Basel 1893 were separating themselves from head coach Ciriaco Sforza with immediate effect.
 They also announced that they separated themselves from Assistant manager Daniel Hasler at the same time.

+On 14 June 2024, after three years away from coaching, he was confirmed as the new head coach of FC Schaffhausen, who play in the Swiss Challenge League, the second tier of Switzerland.
+He was dismissed from his position on 4 March 2025, with Schaffhausen in last place of the league and having won just 20 points in 24 games.